uzmabb182/Data_607_Final_Project/README.md

 ![title](images/title.png)

-## motivation for performing this analysis:
+## Motivation for performing this analysis:
 Source of motivation for the final project is the article about: